AI dental receptionist · Australia & NZ

 How does an AI dental receptionist actually work?

 The patient calls your existing practice number.
 The AI answers in under 2 rings with your practice's greeting, identifies the intent (new patient · existing booking · recall · pain · billing), reads your PMS for live chair availability, books the appointment with the correct appointment type and practitioner, writes it back to Dentally / Praktika / Core / D4W, and confirms by SMS.
-Anything urgent or off-script routes to your on-call dentist or backup reception line within 10 seconds.
+Anything urgent or off-script routes to your on-call dentist or backup reception line quickly, per your configured escalation threshold.

 Does it integrate with Dentally, Praktika, Core Practice or Dental4Windows?